MacOS version history: macOS 10.15 Catalina

 macOS Catalina was announced on June 3, 2019, during the WWDC19 keynote speech.
 It was released on October 7, 2019.
 It primarily focuses on updates to built-in apps, such as replacing iTunes with separate Music, Podcasts, and TV apps, redesigned Reminders and Books apps, and a new Find My app.
 It also features Sidecar, which allows the user to use an iPad as a second screen for their computer, or even simulate a graphics tablet with an Apple Pencil.
 It is the first version of macOS not to support 32-bit applications.
 The Dashboard application was also removed in the update.
 Since macOS Catalina, iOS apps can run on macOS with Project Catalyst but requires the app to be made compatible unlike ARM-powered Apple silicon Macs that can run all iOS apps by default.

 macOS 11 Big Sur

 macOS Big Sur was announced on June 22, 2020, during the WWDC20 keynote speech.
 It was released November 12, 2020.
 The major version number is changed, for the first time since "Mac OS X" was released, making it macOS 11.
 It brings ARM support, new icons, GUI changes to the system, and other bug fixes.

 Since macOS 11.2.3, it is no longer possible to install iOS apps by default from an IPA file instead of the Mac App Store on Apple silicon Macs, which now requires third-party software to unlock the functionality.
 Big Sur introduced Rosetta 2 to allow 64-bit Intel applications to run on Apple silicon Macs.
-However, Intel-based Macs are unable to run ARM-based applications, including iOS and iPadOS apps.
+Intel-based Macs are unable to run ARM-based applications, including iOS and iPadOS apps.